Max McHugh: 2022 NCAA Championships

-On the third day of the 2022 NCAA Championships in Atlanta in March, McHugh swam a personal best time of 49.95 seconds in the prelims heats of the 100 yard breaststroke, qualifying for the final ranking first, setting a new pool record, and becoming the second American to swim the event faster than 50.00 seconds, only after Ian Finnerty.
+On the third day of the 2022 NCAA Division I Championships in Atlanta in March, McHugh swam a personal best time of 49.95 seconds in the prelims heats of the 100 yard breaststroke, qualifying for the final ranking first, setting a new pool record, and becoming the second American to swim the event faster than 50.00 seconds, only after Ian Finnerty.
 He lowered his pool record with another personal best time in the final, winning the NCAA title with a 49.90.
 On the fourth and final day, he ranked second across all prelims heats of the 200 yard breaststroke with a 1:50.31 and advanced to the evening final.
-In the 200 yard breaststroke final, he placed second with a personal best time of 1:48.76 behind Léon Marchand.
+In the 200 yard breaststroke final, he placed second with a personal best time of 1:48.76 behind Léon Marchand of the Arizona State Sun Devils.

+Later in the year, in July at the 2022 Minnesota Sectionals conducted in long course meters, McHugh won the 100 meter breaststroke with a time of 1:01.60, the 200 meter breaststroke with a 2:18.40, and swam a 27.71 for the 50 meter breaststroke in a time trial.

 2022–2023 collegiate season

-At the final Last Chance Meet of his collegiate year, held in February 2023 of his fifth year, McHugh earned an NCAA 'B' cut time of 51.56 seconds in the 100 yard breaststroke.
+For his fifth-year senior year with the Minnesota Golden Gophers, McHugh was named team captain.
+At the final Last Chance Meet of his collegiate year, held in February 2023 of his fifth year, he earned an NCAA 'B' cut time of 51.56 seconds in the 100 yard breaststroke.